 HERS Index: The Miles Per Gallon Rating for Your House

-In 2006, Residential Energy Services Network, more commonly known as RESNET, introduced the HERS Index to measure a home’s energy efficiency.
+In 2006, Residential Energy Services Network (RESNET) introduced the HERS Index, which stands for Home Energy Rating System, to measure a home’s energy efficiency.
 According to RESNET, a home’s HERS index rating determines “how efficiently it’s operating and where you can make modifications for greater energy savings“.
 The HERS Index ranges from 0 to 150 points.
+The lower the points the better a home performs.
+At zero the house creates all the energy it consumes.
+Less than zero means the house produces more energy than it consumes.
+A negative number is an excellent rating.
 RESNET goes on to explain:

 - A home with a HERS Index Score of 70 is 30% more energy efficient than a standard new home